Sarmkadan/coolify-cli/README.md

 ## InfrastructureTemplateEngineExtensions

 The `InfrastructureTemplateEngineExtensions` class provides extension methods for working with infrastructure templates.
 It allows you to validate templates, check for changes, and get resource summaries.
 For example, you can use the `ValidateOrThrowAsync` method to validate a template and throw an exception if it is invalid:

+## CsvFormatterExtensions

+The `CsvFormatterExtensions` class provides methods to convert collections to and from CSV-formatted strings.
+It supports formatting with or without headers, and parsing CSV data into strongly-typed lists.

+### Example usage: